 After all interviews have been conducted, the Search Committee shall submit three unranked names to the Provost who will make recommendations concerning all the proposed candidates to the President.
 If the Provost finds none of the candidates acceptable and so recommends to the President and if the President approves the Provost's recommendations, the Provost shall so inform the Search Committee and shall request submission of further names by the committee.
-If none of the candidates are acceptable to the President, he or she shall so inform the Provost and the Search Committee and shall request submission of further names by the committee.
+If none of the candidates are acceptable to the President, he or she shall so inform the Provost and the Search Committee and shall request submission of further names by the committee and shall request submission of further names by the committee.